Vic eyes more encouraging virus milestones

-Victoria’s chief health officer Brett Sutton is hoping for a day without a single new outbreak to add to the state’s growing list of encouraging COVID-19 trends.
+Victoria’s chief health officer Brett Sutton is hoping for a day without a single new outbreak, in the wake of a growing list of encouraging COVID-19 trends.

-The state recorded 216 new infections on Wednesday, its lowest daily increase in COVID-19 cases in more than five weeks, while active cases also dropped by 119.
+The state recorded 216 new infections on Wednesday, its lowest daily increase in COVID-19 cases in more than five weeks, while the number of active cases dropped by 119.

-Mr Sutton said only four new outbreaks had been detected in the 24 hours to Wednesday morning, fuelling optimism that the worst is over for the nation’s most-affected state.
+Mr Sutton said only four new outbreaks had been detected in the 24 hours to Wednesday morning, fuelling hopes that the worst is over for the nation’s most-affected state.

 “That is the smallest number (of outbreaks) we’ve seen in for many, many weeks,” he told reporters.